ShubhiJain67/LeetCode/README.md

 LeetCode 1337 : The K Weakest Rows in a Matrix (116_Easy)

+LeetCode 1338 : Reduce Array Size to The Half (210_Medium)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

 LeetCode 1344 : Angle Between Hands of a Clock (145_Medium)